emdashdrupal/Carto/Home.md

 | Width | 0.1+| `Network`| Float| The width of the network in **meters** (m).|
 | Zoning | 0.2+| `Building`, `Zoning`| String| The classification of designated development purposes.A feature can have multiple zonings.
 For example, EU Mixed Housing has the zoning of `Residential, Commercial`.
 All zoning types:<ul><li>`None`<li> `Residential`</li>  <li>`Commercial`<li> `Industrial`</li>  <li>`Office`</li></ul> |

-## Miscellaneous tab
+## Set miscellaneous options

 ![Default Interface of Miscellaneous tab](src/Carto-Misc-Tab-Default.png)

 The last interface is the Miscellaneous tab.
-The first option is the <a id="geotiff-format"></a>**GeoTIFF Format**, and you can choose from the following three formats: Int16, Norm16, and Float32.
+The first option is the <a id="geotiff-format"></a>**GeoTIFF Format**.
+You can choose from Int16, Norm16, and Float32 formats

 |  Abbreviation  |   Full Name    | Description |
 | ------ | ---------------------- | ----------- |